vicb/VisuGps3/README.md

 - Display a single or multiple tracks on top of a map,
 - Display charts for elevation, horizontal & vertical speed,
-- The track can be viewed in 3D on platforms where the [GE plugin is supported](http://www.google.com/earth/explore/products/plugin.html),
+- The track can be viewed in 3D
+  - on platforms where the [GE plugin is supported](http://www.google.com/earth/explore/products/plugin.html),
+  - without any plugin if your browser support WebGL thanks to DoArama - based on Cesium
 - Display markers for routes,
 - Measure distances with the path plugin,
 - Display restricted airspaces,
 - Display skyways thanks to [Michael von Känel](http://thermal.kk7.ch/),
+- Switch to full screen mode,
 - Topographic maps:
   - [France IGN](http://www.ign.fr/),
   - [Spain IGN](http://www.ign.es/),